ahjohannessen/sec/docs/setup.md

 In order to learn about @libName@ in the following sections you will need a basic setup.
 Below are instructions to get you up and running.

-### EventStoreDB Setup
+### @esdb@ Setup

-First we need to get an EventStoreDB node loaded up.
-One easy way to do this is to use docker and start up a single ESDB node in in-secure mode as follows:
+First we need to get an @esdb@ node loaded up.
+One easy way to do this is to use docker and start up a single node in in-secure mode as follows:
 ```console
 docker run -it --rm --name es-node \